 Little did he know when he began creating the ProVelocity Bat, an innovative baseball and softball training tool, it would attract the interest of the Tampa Bay Rays, an MLB slugger, and numerous private coaches and parents.

 By the end of September, the company had exceeded its 2020 forecasted revenue.
-Sales, which often top $10,000 per month, remain brisk.
+Sales, with sales doubling every quarter.

 “It’s an incredible feeling making money for a business that I worked so hard to start,’’ says Taitel, a junior who is pursuing a dual-degree in business and engineering through the MEM program.